Sergeyir/DijetsAnalysis/README.md

 # Overview

 This is a simple project that helps to study dijets in high-energy p+p collisions.
-It compares $d \sigma / d p_T`$ for single jets and $d \sigma / d \Delta y`$ for dijets for pdf set NNPDF31_lo_as_0118 in pythia8 generation with and without hadronization and radiation + fastjet3 reconstruction algorithm and basic computation.
+It compares $d \sigma/dp_{T}`$ for single jets and $d \sigma / d \Delta y`$ for dijets for pdf set NNPDF31_lo_as_0118 in pythia8 generation with and without hadronization and radiation + fastjet3 reconstruction algorithm and basic computation.
 The realisation of comutation and generation is implemented with c++.

 Using $d \sigma / dy1 dy2 dp^2_T`$ (https://cds.cern.ch/record/454171/files/p53.pdf, Eq.205) the following formula was obtained